-My life and legal career has been focused on advancing the civil rights of People of Color, women, people with disabilities, and other protected classes of people whether against employers, institutions, governments or corporations.
+My life and legal career has been focused on advancing the civil rights of people of color, women, people with disabilities, and other protected classes of people against employers, institutions, governments or corporations.
 I have always been passionate about justice and civil rights for people, bringing the strength and wisdom of my mother and ancestors to bear.